ubc/profile-cct/readme.txt

 1. Extract the zip file into wp-content/plugins/ in your WordPress installation
 2. Go to plugins page to activate
+3. Recommended: Some minor changes to theme files (archive.php, search.php, taxonomy.php) to accommodate profile cct features (see "Usage" for details)

 == Usage ==